 Once you’ve registered for your first choice vacancy, we will capture your personal details and ask about your academic background.
 We won’t screen out your application on your academic grades; our final decision will take into account how you do in other aspects of our selection process.

-You don’t have to complete all four assessments in a single sitting if you don’t want to, but you do need to complete them all.
-We recommend you complete them within one day, and we will only decide on the outcome of your application when you have completed all four assessments.
+You don’t have to complete all five assessments in a single sitting if you don’t want to, but you do need to complete them all.
+We recommend you complete them within one day, and we will only decide on the outcome of your application when you have completed all five assessments.
 Whatever the outcome, we will send you a feedback report within 5 working days.

 Social mobility is where your background doesn't define your future opportunities – you do.